Online Shopping Internet

 • Fun Seekers (12.1 percent) are the least wealthy and least educated market segment.
 They see entertainment value in the Internet, but buying things online frightens them.
 Although security and privacy issues might be overcome, the spending power of the segment suggests that only a marginal long-term payback would be possible

-Read also Functional Areas of Organization
+Read also Significance of Security Testing

 In the study done by KCB336 New Media Technologies students, they have come up on reasons why many people are still hesitant in using online shopping.
 Their study resulted in 69% of internet shoppers felt that online retailers should do more to make them feel secure, yet only 15% reported to know others who had experienced credit card misuse advocated her trust for online shopping when she claimed.
 Because of the concern of the customer in the security measures, retailers employ a number of security measures, including cryptogrpahy and authentication to help the online transactions safe.
 Cryptography can provide authentication and integrity for electronic transmissions if properly implemented.
 Authentication is defined as goal of knowing that a particular user is authorized to take an action.
 Personal identification numbers (PIN) and passwords are the most widespread types of authentication.